-E. Comparison with Prior Art
+F. Comparison with Prior Art

-We compare the proposed PulseEdit in rPPG removal mode with the prior art Chen's method [30].
-We report the estimated HR error from the facial videos using the three rPPG methods, ICA, CHROM, and POS.
+We compare the proposed PulseEdit in the rPPG removal mode with the prior art Chen's method [34].
+We reimplemented Chen's method and tuned the hyperparameter to obtain the best performance.
+We report the HR error from the facial videos using the five rPPG methods: ICA, CHROM, POS, HR-CNN, and DeeprPPG.
 The performance is evaluated on the uncompressed videos.
-Fig. 8 presents bar plots of performance comparison between the proposed PulseEdit and Chen's method.
-We study the influence of 6 motion settings on the rPPG-removing methods: steady, talking, slow translation, fast translation, small rotation, and medium rotation.

-From Table II, we can see that the three rPPG methods can accurately estimate HR from the original videos.
-Given the fact that we can extract rPPG signals accurately from the original videos, Chen's methods and PulseEdit, in average performance, can both amplify the HR estimation error and
+Steady case.
+We compare the rPPG-removing methods under steady cases using the UBFC-RPPG dataset [48].
+From Table II, we can see that the five rPPG methods can accurately estimate HR from the original videos.
+Given the fact that we can extract rPPG signals accurately from the original videos, Chen's methods and PulseEdit have the comparable capability to amplify the HR estimation error in steady cases.
+The PSNR index indicates that the proposed PulseEdit has less distortion than Chen's method on the video frames.